All Episodes

 And what happened?

-How did you how did you make a wrong turn?
+How did you make a wrong turn?

-Um I mean, I come from Gary Indiana.
+I mean, I come from Gary, Indiana.

 We weren't brought up taught like that.

-So I needed money to, you know, help support my family at the time because if I felt like everybody was on my shoulders and I needed to be successful in boxing, which was my dream to help take them out of that field in that community.
+So I needed money to, you know, help support my family at the time because if I felt like everybody was on my shoulders and I needed to be successful in boxing, which was my dream to help take them out of that field and that community.

 So you basically are saying you would have gotten a better deal if you would have started ratting out other people and not taking responsibility for your actions.